vvhg1/clp-keycaps/README.md

 ## Acknowledgements

 As always this project wouldn't be possible without standing on the shoulders of giants.
 I took a lot of inspiration from braindefender's [KLP Lame keycaps](https://github.com/braindefender/KLP-Lame-Keycaps/).
-Although I feel like my keycaps are different enough to be a distinct and separate project, I still want to mention and thank braindefender for his excellent work.
+And sure enough, he was so kind to also provide excellent feedback and did some test prints to check if the models are printable and work as expected.
+Thanks a lot!

 Another source of inspiration was [Pseudoku's Distorted Ellipsoidal Saddle (DES) and Chicago Stenographer](https://github.com/toniz4/PseudoMakeMeKeyCapProfiles).

 ## License